astronomer/astro-docs/ac/next/04_deploy-dags.md

 ## Overview

 When running Airflow at production scale, every machine running Airflow needs a copy of your DAG files.
-In addition, these DAG files all need to appear in the same folder.
+In addition, these DAG files all need to appear in the same directory.
 This guide will cover two popular methods for deploying DAGs across your machines:

 - Using a cron job to regularly pull DAGs into your local directories from a central Git repository.
 - Adding DAGs directly to a Docker image and rebuilding the image whenever DAGs are updated.
 Note that this method works only for users running Airflow on Kubernetes.